 Halfbike is a great exercise tool that keeps one’s mind and body in shape; it trains balance, reflexes, and endurance in a way that is gentle to the back and the joints.

 Over the past few years, after many test rides and observations, we've learned that when it comes to Halfbike, there is no shortcut from beginner to pro.
-It took us a while but we found the pattern that most people follow while learning; the graphic below illustrates the main phases riders usually go through.
+It took us a while, but we found the pattern that most people follow while learning; the graphic below illustrates the main phases riders usually go through.
+Enjoy!

-If you have a box full of Halfbike in your hands, get ready for the next step.
+If you have a box full of Halfbike components in your hands, get ready for the next step.

 * The video tutorial for Halfbike 2 is here.